digiltd/oh-rtd-test/Satel-Alarm-Binding.md

 **User for OH integration**

 To control Integra partitions and outputs you need to provide security code of user in behalf all those operations will be executed.
-It is highly recommended to use a separate user for OpenHAB integration with only required access rights set in Integra configuration, like access to certain partitions, etc. This allows you to distinguish actions made by OH and a user using Integra panel, also it will block unwanted operations in case someone breaks into your local network.
+It is highly recommended to use a separate user for openHAB integration with only required access rights set in Integra configuration, like access to certain partitions, etc. This allows you to distinguish actions made by OH and a user using Integra panel, also it will block unwanted operations in case someone breaks into your local network.

 **Disarming and clearing alarms**

 Although this binding allows you to configure disarming a partition and clearing alarms for a partion, this should be used only in cases when security is not the priority.
-Don't forget both these operations can be executed in OpenHAB without specifying user code, which is required to disarm or clear alarms using Integra panel.
-Also don't forget to secure your OpenHAB installation by using HTTPS protocol and setting a user with password.
-Here is a page about security in OpenHAB: [Security](Security)
+Don't forget both these operations can be executed in openHAB without specifying user code, which is required to disarm or clear alarms using Integra panel.
+Also don't forget to secure your openHAB installation by using HTTPS protocol and setting a user with password.
+Here is a page about security in openHAB: [Security](Security)

 ## TO DO